Introduction

 International business payments are influenced by factors like:

-• Speed – the time it takes for a payment to be processed due to the involvement of multiple entities or banks.
-With some payment methods, it can take up to 5 days to settle into your INR bank account.
+- Time to collect payments: Processing time helps improve the experience of receiving international payments.
+The time it takes for a payment to be processed is due to the involvement of multiple entities or banks.
+With some payment methods, it can take up to 5 days to arrive in your INR bank account.

-• Compliance – refers to the documentation required to ensure that the transaction is valid and not a fraudulent activity
+- Hassle-free compliance: Refers to the documentation required to ensure that the transaction is valid and not a fraudulent activity.
+Managing the complexities of international compliance can be daunting.
+Simplified documentation processes can save you time and effort.

-• Convenience – is the accessibility to use a payment system or method
+- Convenience: It is the accessibility to use a payment system or method to collect funds.

 The above points also influence domestic payments.
 However, domestic payments are relatively more straightforward, faster, less expensive, and easier to comply with than international payments.
 The reason is apparent: domestic payments operate within a single country and currency.